Discrete Lagrangian Neural Networks with Automatic Symmetry Discovery: Introduction

 \section{Introduction}

 It is a well-established theory from the field of variational calculus that the behaviour of an unforced system can be derived from the Lagrange-d'Alembert principle using only knowledge of the system's Lagrangian.
 The resulting Euler-Lagrange equations of motion act as a model describing how the system's configuration and velocity evolve as time progresses from an initial displacement and thus serve as a state space system description.
 Equivalently, one could describe the system in the phase space through the canonical equations of motion based only on knowledge of the system's Hamiltonian.
-To learn a system representation, one could identify the equations of motion directly, or alternatively, identify the Hamiltonian or the Lagrangian which define them.
-Using the latter approach \cite{greydanus2019hamiltonian} proposed the Hamiltonian Neural Network (HNN), closely followed by the Lagrangian Neural Networks (LNN) by \cite{cranmer2020lagrangian} leading to a rapid growth of research interest in this topic.
+To learn a system representation, one could identify the equations of motion directly, or alternatively, identify the Hamiltonian or the Lagrangian which defines them.
+Using these approaches \cite{greydanus2019hamiltonian} proposed the Hamiltonian Neural Network (HNN), closely followed by the Lagrangian Neural Networks (LNN) by \cite{cranmer2020lagrangian}.
+In combination with model reduction the Lagrangian learning technique has been applied to different real-life high dimensional problems such as video prediction \citep{allenblanchette2020lagnetvip}.

 Drawing from the field of mathematical physics we know that Hamiltonian and Lagrangian models encode additional information about the system such as symmetries.
 Through Noether's theorem, these symmetries relate to conservation laws which further restrict the motion of the system.
 The use of specialised integrators, known as geometric integrators, allows the preservation of these characteristics from the continuous into the discrete domain.
 This results in a better qualitative representation of the system and a preservation of the symmetries and energy accurately or up to small bounded oscillations for exponentially long times \citep{Reading35}.